QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	# Display the selected shared library file
 	print(f'Using shared library file: {dll_file_path}')

-	#loading the QBlade library from the folder below the location of sampleScript.py, if calling this script not from the script folder directly you need to use an absolute path instead!
+	# Create an object of the class 'QBladeLibrary' that contains the API
-	QBLIB = QBladeLibrary(dll_file_path)
+	QBLADE = QBladeLibrary(dll_file_path)

-	#creation of a QBlade instance from the library
+	# Creation of a QBlade instance from the library
-	QBLIB.createInstance(1,32)
+	QBLADE.createInstance(1,32)

-	#loading a project or sim-file, in this case the DTU_10MW_Demo project or simulation definition file
+	# Loading a project or sim-file, in this case the DTU_10MW_Demo project or simulation definition file
-	#QBLIB.loadSimDefinition(b"./DTU_10MW_Demo.sim") #uncomment this line to load a simulation definition file
+	#QBLADE.loadSimDefinition(b"./DTU_10MW_Demo.sim") #uncomment this line to load a simulation definition file
-	QBLIB.loadProject(b"./NREL_5MW_Sample.qpr")
+	QBLADE.loadProject(b"./NREL_5MW_Sample.qpr")

-	#initializing the sim and ramp-up phase, call before starting the simulation loop
+	# Initializing the sim and ramp-up phase, call before starting the simulation loop
-	QBLIB.initializeSimulation()
+	QBLADE.initializeSimulation()

-	#we will run the simulation for 500 steps before storing the results
+	# We will run the simulation for 500 steps before storing the results
 	number_of_timesteps = 500

-	#start of the simulation loop
+	# Start of the simulation loop
 	for i in range(number_of_timesteps):

 		#advance the simulation
-		QBLIB.advanceTurbineSimulation()
+		success = QBLADE.advanceTurbineSimulation()

+		# Check if the simulation step was successful
+		if not success:  # If success is False, exit the loop print(f"Simulation failed at timestep {i}.
+Exiting loop.") break

-		#assign the c-type double array 'loads' with length [6], initialized with zeros
+		# Assign the c-type double array 'loads' with length [6], initialized with zeros
 		loads = (c_double * 6)(0,0,0,0,0,0)
-		#retrieve the tower loads and store the in the array 'loads' by calling the function getTowerBottomLoads_at_num()
+		# Retrieve the tower loads and store the in the array 'loads' by calling the function getTowerBottomLoads_at_num()
-		QBLIB.getTowerBottomLoads_at_num(loads,0)
+		QBLADE.getTowerBottomLoads_at_num(loads,0)

-		#uncomment the next line to try changing the position of the turbine dynamically
+		# Uncomment the next line to try changing the position of the turbine dynamically
-		#QBLIB.setTurbinePosition_at_num(-0.2*i,0,0,0,i*0.1,i*0.1,0)
+		#QBLADE.setTurbinePosition_at_num(-0.2*i,0,0,0,i*0.1,i*0.1,0)

-		#example how to extract a variable by name from the simulation, call as often as needed with different variable names, extracting rpm and time in the lines below
+		# Example how to extract a variable by name from the simulation, call as often as needed with different variable names, extracting rpm and time in the lines below
-		rpm = QBLIB.getCustomData_at_num(b"Rotational Speed [rpm]",0,0)
+		rpm = QBLADE.getCustomData_at_num(b"Rotational Speed [rpm]",0,0)
-		time = QBLIB.getCustomData_at_num(b"Time [s]",0,0) #example how to extract the variable 'Time' by name from the simulation AoA = QBLIB.getCustomData_at_num(b"Angle of Attack at 0.25c (at section) Blade 1 [deg]",0.85,0) #example how to extract the variable 'Angle of Attack' by name at 85% blade length from the simulation
+		time = QBLADE.getCustomData_at_num(b"Time [s]",0,0) #example how to extract the variable 'Time' by name from the simulation AoA = QBLADE.getCustomData_at_num(b"Angle of Attack at 0.25c (at section) Blade 1 [deg]",0.85,0) #example how to extract the variable 'Angle of Attack' by name at 85% blade length from the simulation

-		#example how to extract a 3 length double array with the x,y,z windspeed components at a global position of x=-50,Y=0,Z=100m from the simulation
+		# Example how to extract a 3 length double array with the x,y,z windspeed components at a global position of x=-50,Y=0,Z=100m from the simulation
 		windspeed = (c_double * 3)(0,0,0)
-		QBLIB.getWindspeed(-50,0,100,windspeed)
+		QBLADE.getWindspeed(-50,0,100,windspeed)

-		#assign the c-type double array 'ctr_vars' with length [5], initialized with zeros
+		# Assign the c-type double array 'ctr_vars' with length [5], initialized with zeros
 		ctr_vars = (c_double * 5)(0);
-		#advance the turbine controller and store the controller signals in the array 'ctr_vars'
+		# Advance the turbine controller and store the controller signals in the array 'ctr_vars'
-		QBLIB.advanceController_at_num(ctr_vars,0)
+		QBLADE.advanceController_at_num(ctr_vars,0)

-		#pass the controller signals in 'ctr_vars' to the turbine by calling setControlVars_at_num(ctr_vars,0)
+		# Pass the controller signals in 'ctr_vars' to the turbine by calling setControlVars_at_num(ctr_vars,0)
-		QBLIB.setControlVars_at_num(ctr_vars,0)
+		QBLADE.setControlVars_at_num(ctr_vars,0)

-		#print out a few of the recorded data, in this case torque, tower bottom force along z (weight force) and rpm
+		# Print out a few of the recorded data, in this case torque, tower bottom force along z (weight force) and rpm
 		print("Time:","{:3.2f}".format(time),"   Windspeed:","{:2.2f}".format(windspeed[0]),"  Torque:","{:1.4e}".format(ctr_vars[0]),"    RPM:","{:2.2f}".format(rpm),"   Pitch:","{:2.2f}".format(ctr_vars[2]),"   AoA at 85%:","{:2.2f}".format(AoA))

-	#the simulation loop ends here after all 'number_of_timesteps have been evaluated
+	# The simulation loop ends here after all 'number_of_timesteps have been evaluated

-	#storing the finished simulation in a project as NREL_5MW_Sample_completed, you can open this file to view the results of the simulation inside QBlade's GUI
+	# Storing the finished simulation in a project as NREL_5MW_Sample_completed, you can open this file to view the results of the simulation inside QBlade's GUI
-	QBLIB.storeProject(b"./NREL_5MW_Sample_completed.qpr")
+	QBLADE.storeProject(b"./NREL_5MW_Sample_completed.qpr")

-	#storing the simulation results in QBlade ASCII format in the file NREL_5MW_Sample_results.txt
+	# Storing the simulation results in QBlade ASCII format in the file NREL_5MW_Sample_results.txt
-	QBLIB.exportResults(0,b"./",b"NREL_5MW_Sample_results",b"")

-	#closing the QBlade instance to free memory
-	QBLIB.closeInstance()
+	QBLADE.exportResults(0,b"./",b"NREL_5MW_Sample_results",b"")

-	#unloading the QBlade library
+	# Unloading the qblade library
-	del QBLIB.lib
+	QBLADE.unload()

 Python Example: Definition of the QBladeLibrary Class
 *****************************************************